 Mental health conditions, in general, are spoken about much more freely than they used to be, with people now being openly encouraged to talk about their feelings and discuss what is troubling them.
-As mental health problems are now known to increase during pregnancy and in the postnatal period, there have been improvements in NHS maternity services.
+As mental health conditions are now known to increase during pregnancy and in the postnatal period, there have been improvements in NHS maternity services.
 You may find that there are dedicated mental health services or midwifery teams, if you need them, in your local area.

 Your mental health during pregnancy

-Risk factors for mental health problems:
+Risk factors for mental health: